 The course is 60% theory and 40% practical.
-The theory is examined through two 1 1⁄4 hour written papers at the end of the course.
-The theory content has been extended and includes Health & Fitness, factors affecting performance, principles of training, safety, diet, and the methods of training as well as Biomechanics and the role of the major body systems in optimising performance in sport.
+The theory is examined through two 1 1⁄2 hour written papers at the end of the course.
+The theory content includes Health & Fitness, factors affecting performance, principles of training, safety, diet, and the methods of training as well as Biomechanics and the role of the major body systems in optimising performance in sport.